-Numerous versions of rental frauds abound: some are bait-and-switch while others will attempt to rent out properties that are already leased or otherwise unavailable.
+Numerous versions of rental frauds abound: some are bait-and-switch, while others will attempt to rent out properties that are already leased or otherwise unavailable.

-Leasing based on units similar to a model unit and putting money down on a place unseen is on the rise and would-be renters are being scammed out of hundreds or even thousands of dollars.
+Leasing based on units similar to a model unit and putting money down on a place unseen are on the rise and would-be renters are being scammed out of hundreds or even thousands of dollars.
 When renting a new place, watch out for scammers who ask you to sign before seeing anything or request payment via money wire, peer-to-peer apps or cash.

 Do your research on the property and owner and read agreements carefully.